gedePakusadewa/6_computer_store_FE/PROGRESS.md

   - add update and delete button in profile
 - add notification profile has been updated
 - add button "Delete all data by user demo" in profile
+- add page admin
+  - there are admin and admin demo, admin demo only can READ not CUD
+  - can upload product item, edit and delete product item
+  -

 bug
 - BE